 Once upon a time 4K had you mystified, but now you simply need to have it by your side.
 Or more accurately, in front of you.
 For nearly a decade, 4K was a dream, then in the mid-2010s it slowly became mainstreamed, then HDR emerged as the perfect partner for ultra HD 4K, and by 2020 we have a new normal.
 That new baseline is simple: 4K, 3840 x 2160 with high dynamic range (HDR) is the starting point.
 It’s the new mainstream, replacing full HD 1080p, which dominated for a decade starting in the mid-2000s.
 But as the saying goes, time and technology wait for no one, and things continue to evolve to give us better visuals, more detail, greater fidelity, and increasingly lifelike graphics.
 Eventually we’ll get to The Matrix, though that may be a ways off.
 And by the way, when we say HDR we generally mean the widely-adopted HDR10, but also any HDR standard – Dolby Vision, HLG, and HDR10+.
 The more standards your display supports, the better, and for sure having official VESA DisplayHDR certification is a good thing.

 All major streaming services and apps are moving to have their entire libraries in 4K HDR.
-For gaming, 4K is the new default resolution, especially with the pending arrival of new graphics cards from NVIDIA and AMD plus the PS5 and Xbox Series X. All target a native 4K resolution with good HDR implementation.
-The obvious implication is that if you insist on holding on to a 1080p display with no HDR, you’ll miss out.
-And not on some meta FOMO level, but rather in technical, factual terms.
-Sure, games and entertainment will remain backward compatible with 1080p and even lower resolutions for a while, but that’s not what they’ll be intended for.
+The newest games are built to capitalize on new graphics cards from NVIDIA and AMD, as will the PS5 and Xbox Series X. All target a native 4K resolution with good HDR implementation.
+If you insist on holding on to a 1080p display with no HDR, you’ll miss out, and not on some meta FOMO level but in technical, factual terms.
+Sure, games and video will remain backward compatible with 1080p and even lower resolutions for a while, but that’s not what they’ll be intended for.
 Like we said, 4K HDR is the new standard.

-Until not long ago, 1080p 60fps was the graphics performance benchmark for gaming.
-Possible consistently only on PC, it only became mostly attainable on console with the arrival of Xbox One and PS4.
-By the late 2010s things changed.
-PC hardware got more powerful, and consoles received upgrades in the form of the PS4 Pro and Xbox One X. Suddenly 4K or 2160p wasn’t so out of reach anymore.
-Similarly, HDR became normative on consoles thanks to their intimate association with TVs.
+Until not long ago, 1080p 60Hz was the graphics performance benchmark for gaming.
+Originally only available for PC gaming, this display became available on console with the Xbox One and PS4.
+By the late 2010s PC hardware got more powerful, and consoles received upgrades in the form of the PS4 Pro and Xbox One X. Suddenly 4K or 2160p wasn’t so out of reach anymore.
+Similarly, HDR became the norm on consoles thanks to their close association with TVs.
 On PC, HDR remains more on a per-game basis, with implementation up to the developers.
 You just need to make sure your display can handle it.
 This year, between the new consoles and the new graphics cards for PC, high resolution will be the de facto standard for all major game releases with many likely to target higher frame rates like 120Hz.
 Currently, 1080p SDR has staying power because it’s appealing for competitive gaming and e-sports where speed trumps visuals.
 However, as graphics power increases and becomes inevitably more affordable, pro gamers might also make the switch to 4K HDR as there simply won’t be any reason not to.
 The push goes on to manufacture displays with great resolution, high refresh rates, and an affordable price tag.

 Making sure you’re up with the new normal doesn’t have to cost an arm and a leg.
 Monitors like the BenQ EW3280U have everything you need to sync up with the 4K HDR standard.
 DisplayHDR certification, 60Hz IPS panel, HDRi technology, a sumptuous 32” screen with 10-bit color, and even lush built-in 2.1 channel audio.
 That’s a true all-rounder, right there.
 In one purchase, you have everything you need for your PC and consoles for the next few years, including USB-C. And lest we forget, you also get AMD FreeSync technology to prevent screen tearing and framerate drops.
 Already supported by Xbox One, it’ll also be on PS5 most likely, so you’ll be ready.